tencentyun/intlcloud-documents/yehe_doc/云数据库 TencentDB/云数据库 SQL Server/操作指南/帐号管理/创建帐号_intl_en.md

 2. Select **Manage Account** > **Create Account** and enter relevant information in the pop-up dialog box.
 After confirming that everything is correct, click **OK**.
  - 	Account Name: it is required, can contain 1–50 letters, digits, or special symbol, and must start with a letter.
 The special symbol is \_.
  - 	Admin: it is optional.
 Each TencentDB for SQL Server instance can have one admin account, which has read/write permissions to all databases by default.
 A newly added database will be automatically authorized for the admin account with no manual authorization required.
->There are three types of account permissions in TencentDB for SQL Server:
+>?There are three types of account permissions in TencentDB for SQL Server:
 >- Admin: by default, it has read/write permissions to all databases.
 Only one admin account can be set for one instance.
 >- Read/Write: it has read/write permissions to authorized databases and can perform database changes.
 >- Read-only: it has read-only permission to only authorized databases and cannot perform changes.